-BFI unites and educates youth, women and men leading to economic empowerment, building self-sustaining communities in Burundi, East Africa.
+BFI unites and educates youth, women, and men, creates economic empowerment, and builds self-sustaining communities in Burundi, East Africa.

 Burundi is a small country in East Africa about the size of Maryland, located between Tanzania, the Democratic Republic of the Congo and Rwanda.
 Burundi is divided into 18 provinces, with its capital in Gitega.
 While the primary languages of Burundi are Kirundi, Swahili and French, the primary language of business (and associated opportunity) throughout Africa is English.

 BFI’s Education and Economic Empowerment programming efforts specifically align with the United Nations’ 2030 Agenda for Sustainable Development with an emphasis on the following Sustainable Development Goals:

 - Goal #4 – Quality Education

 - Goal #8 – Decent Work and Economic Growth

 - Goal #11 – Sustainable Cities and Communities